Monday, 20 October 2014

 3. Blender: to blend the chemicals together

-4. Chiller: used to
+4. Chiller: used to make the product cool

 5. Warmer